 - The default type of module.
-Unless otherwise stated in the module specification, a module is classed as a standard module. - Must have one component of controlled conditions assessment (A) which counts for at least 25% of the overall module mark. - May have a second component of assessment (B) which does not have to be taken under controlled conditions. - Component marks and the module mark are expressed as percentages.
+Unless otherwise stated in the module specification, a module is classed as a standard module. - There is no requirement for a component of controlled conditions assessment, unless it is a condition of professional, statutory or regulatory body accreditation in which case it will be component (A). - May have a second component of assessment (B) which does not have to be taken under controlled conditions. - Component marks and the module mark are expressed as percentages.
 This will either be a weighted average of two components, or if there is only one component (A) the mark for (A). - At levels 0 and 1 only, if there are two components, one component may be assessed as pass/fail.
 The overall module mark will be the mark for the other component. - A student has the right to two attempts.
 Within each they have one sit and one resit, normally taken within the same academic session. - No marks are carried over between attempts.